 Niyama: Self-disciplines and personal observances

 Asanas: Practice of yoga postures.
 Through Asana practice we create discipline, concentration and prepare our body for the practice of meditation

 Pranayama: Breath control.
 Those are series of breathing exercise creating connection between breath and mind

 Pratyahara: Withdrawal of the senses, directing our attention inwards

 Dharana: Concentration and cultivating detachment from our senses, allowing us to direct the attention internally.

 If the body is tense, the breath is shallow, the mind is irritated, and wisdom and joy are absent.

 “Yoga is the stilling of the fluctuations of the mind.”
 Patanjali

 I was born in Sao Paulo, Brazil.
 For about twenty years I worked as a dressage teacher and professional rider.
 This was the original reason I moved to the UK from Brazil, as I was training to qualify for the 2016 Olympic Games.
-For several reasons, in 2014 I decided to stop working with horses.
-Shortly after I made this decision, Yoga became a very important part of my life.
+In 2015, due to a back injury, I had to stop working with horses.
+Shortly after that, Yoga became a very important part of my life.

 I have always loved teaching.
 I was eager to share the practice of Yoga with others, so I decided to qualify as a Yoga teacher.
 I was trained in the Ashtanga vinyasa system by Manju Jois and I also completed an Ashtanga teaching techniques immersion with Joey Miles (KPJAYI authorised teacher) at Triyoga London.
 Currently, I continue to study with Joey and other great teachers including David Swenson, Petri Raisanen and mainly Gregor Maehle.